Currency:USD $

 Tombstones and Experience Gains

 As players advance through the dungeon floors, they can collect tombstones at specific stages, such as stone 10, 20, and 30.
 These are used to obtain poetics, helometry, and mathematics, alongside a steady gain in experience points.
 Generally, floors 21 to 30 present an optimal leveling range where the experience cap is favorable and challenges remain manageable.
-Moreover, players under level 100 can expect to receive experience, gil, and valuable fragments like the aloomed Etherpool glass, guaranteed at certain milestone floors like 30, 50, and 70.
+Moreover, players under level 100 can expect to receive experience, gil, and valuable fragments like the Etherpool glass, guaranteed at certain milestone floors like 30, 50, and 70.

 The Challenge of New Checkpoints